JohnDanz/augur-core-changes/README.md

   returnArray: arr
 )
 ```
+There is only one data structure for the `trade` contract and it now has only three events defined.

+Like most contracts, `trade` has a `controller` which is set to the `controller.se` contract address.
+The `controller` contract is used to modify existing contracts in Augur based on proposed changes and a vote by `REP` holders and also manages the whitelist for Augur.

-There is no data structure for the `trade` contract and it now has only three events defined.
-The `tradeLogReturn` and `tradeLogArrayReturn` methods are the same as in master currently except they have been renamed from `trade_logReturn` and `trade_logArrayReturn` respectively. `log_fill_tx` and `log_short_fill_tx` have been removed and replaced with `logPrice`. `logPrice` records the `market` to the trade was placed on, the `sender` of the request to take an order, the `owner` who is the address who placed the order on the books, type is the `type` of trade (bid/ask), `price` per share, `amount` of shares filled, `timestamp` of the trade, `orderID` of the order, the `outcome` it's trading on, `askerSharesFilled` and `askerMoneyFilled` are the amount of shares and money filled by an asker, `bidderSharesFilled` and `bidderMoneyFilled` are the amount of shares and money filled by a bidder.
+The `tradeLogReturn` and `tradeLogArrayReturn` events are the same as in master currently except they have been renamed from `trade_logReturn` and `trade_logArrayReturn` respectively. `log_fill_tx` and `log_short_fill_tx` have been removed and replaced with `logPrice`. `logPrice` records the `market` to the trade was placed on, the `sender` of the request to take an order, the `owner` who is the address who placed the order on the books, type is the `type` of trade (bid/ask), `price` per share, `amount` of shares filled, `timestamp` of the trade, `orderID` of the order, the `outcome` it's trading on, `askerSharesFilled` and `askerMoneyFilled` are the amount of shares and money filled by an asker, `bidderSharesFilled` and `bidderMoneyFilled` are the amount of shares and money filled by a bidder.
 This log is written when a bid or ask order is successfully filled or partially filled.

 ### trade method changes, additions, and removals:
 ```